DennySWijaya/NextCloudPI-local/README.md

 #### 1. Prerequisites

 - **Raspberry Pi**: Any model will work, but a Raspberry Pi 4 is recommended for better performance.
+     - Used Raspberry Pi 400.

 - **SD Card**: Minimum 16GB, but 32GB or larger is recommended.
+     - Used 64GB.

 - **Computer**: To flash the NextCloudPi image to the SD card.